 Do whatever feels right for you.
 If you have trouble thinking of 8 areas, you can also do just 6.
 Just make sure each life area is meaningful so that you can create meaningful and purposeful goals.

 Example of Wheel of Life:

-As you decide where to draw your dot, consider reflecting on these soul searching questions or create your own to make it more meaningful, customized, and personalized.
+As you decide where to draw your dot, consider reflecting on this soul searching questions or create your own to make it more meaningful, customized, and personalized.